Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 keypoints:
 - Genomics looks at the whole genome content of an organism
 - Metagenomes contain multiple organisms within one sample unlike genomic samples.
-- In metagenomes the organisms present are not usually present in the same abundance - except for mock communities
+- In metagenomes the organisms present are not usually present in the same abundance - except for mock communities.
 - We can identify the organisms present in a sample using either amplicon sequencing or whole metagenome sequencing.
 Amplicon sequencing is cheaper and quicker, however it also limits the amount of downstream analysis that can be done with the data.
 - Metagenomes can diff in their levels of complexity and this is determined by how many organisms are in the metagenome.
 - Difference platforms allow us to perform different analyses.
-The suitability depends on the question you are asking
+The suitability depends on the question you are asking.

 ---

 ## Background

-Unlike genetics which typically considers single, or a small set of genes and their influence on an organism, genomics considers the whole genetic content of an organism.
-We study genomics through sequencing the DNA content, however there are also lots of other "omics" fields that are related such as transcriptomics which covers RNA content, and proteomics which is focuses on the protein content of a genome.
-Other common omic areas of study are outlined [here](https://en.wikipedia.org/wiki/Omics).
+Unlike genetics, which typically considers single or small sets of genes and their influence on an organism, genomics considers the whole genetic content of an organism.

+We study genomics through sequencing the DNA content.
+However, there are also lots of other "'omics" fields that are related, such as transcriptomics which covers RNA content and proteomics which focuses on protein content.
+Other common 'omics areas of study are outlined [here](https://en.wikipedia.org/wiki/Omics).

-The key difference between metagenomics and genomics is that a genomic sample contains one organism, whereas a metagenome contains multiple microorganisms coexisting within a sample.
+The key difference between metagenomics and genomics is that a genomic sample contains the genome of one organism, whereas a metagenomic sample contains the genomes of multiple coexisting microorganisms.

 ## Metagenomics
-As mentioned above, a metagenome refers to a collections of genomic sequences from various (micro)organisms coexist in a given space.
+As mentioned above, a metagenome refers to a collections of genomic sequences from various (micro)organisms coexisting in a given space.
 They are like snapshots that can give us information about the taxonomic and even metabolic or functional composition of the communities that we decide to study.
-Examples of well studied metagenomes include the human gut, the ocean floor and the soil microbiomes.
-Unlike genomics, because we are trying to analyse multiple instead of individual organisms, this introduces additional analysis complexity.
+Examples of well studied metagenomes include the human gut, the ocean floor and soil microbiomes.

+Because we are trying to analyse multiple instead of individual organisms, this introduces additional analysis complexity.
 This causes two additional analysis considerations.
-One is how we can assign genomic sequences to the multiple organisms that we know are present The other is identifying the abundance of the different organisms and using this abundance to seperate the data into putative organisms, which we will cover in greater depth in the [assembly section of this course](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html).
+1. How we can assign genomic sequences to the multiple organisms that we know are present.
+2. Identifying abundances of different organisms and using this abundance to separate the data into putative organisms, which we will cover in greater depth in the [assembly section of this course](https://cloud-span.github.io/metagenomics01-qc-assembly/03-assembly/index.html).
 This is because in most metagenomes the organisms in the community are not present in equal abundances.

 Since metagenomes are mixtures of sequences that belong to different species, a metagenomic workflow is designed to answer two questions:
 1. What species are represented in the sample?